Events & Festivals Stowe, VT June 6, 2026 12 min read

 Long Trail from the Nose: A more moderate approach from Smugglers’ Notch, connecting to the ridge below the Chin.

 Allow a full day for any Mansfield summit attempt.
-Weather on Vermont peaks changes rapidly; check the summit forecast from the Mt.
-Washington Observatory (which also tracks Vermont peaks) before departing.
+Weather on Vermont peaks changes rapidly; check the summit forecast before departing.
+The summit above treeline has no shelter; descend immediately if lightning is in the forecast.

 The Stowe Farmers Market